Sure Dividend

 Business Overview

 Timbercreek Financial is a mortgage investment company that provides shorter-duration structured financing solutions to commercial real estate investors in Canada.
-The company focuses on lending against income-producing real estate properties, such as multi-residential, retail, and office properties in urban markets.
+The company focuses on lending secured by income-producing real estate, such as multi-residential, retail, and office properties in urban markets.
 Timbercreek Financial was founded in 2016 and is headquartered in Toronto, Canada.

-Timbercreek Financial has a service-oriented business approach and thus it offers faster execution and more flexible terms to its borrowers than Canadian financial institutions.
-This is one of the reasons that explains why its customers resort to Timbercreek Financial instead of using the traditional banking channels.
+Timbercreek Financial employs a service-oriented business model, offering borrowers faster execution and more flexible terms than Canadian financial institutions.
+This is one of the reasons why its customers choose Timbercreek Financial over traditional banking channels.

-Approximately 86.5% of the properties of the portfolio of Timbercreek Financial are income-producing.
+Approximately 86.5% of Timbercreek Financial’s portfolio properties are income-producing.

 Source: Investor Presentation

 This feature is paramount, as it renders the loans provided by the company much more reliable.
-Moreover, 97% of the total portfolio is invested in urban markets, which are reliable.
+Moreover, 97% of the total portfolio is invested in reliable urban markets.

 Due to the nature of its business, Timbercreek Financial is sensitive to the underlying economic conditions.
-Some of its customers cannot borrow funds via the traditional banking channels and hence they are usually somewhat vulnerable during rough economic periods.
+Some of its customers cannot borrow funds through traditional banking channels and are therefore often vulnerable during economic downturns.

 Indeed, Timbercreek Financial was hurt by the fierce recession caused by the coronavirus crisis.
 In 2020, the company incurred a 39% decrease in its earnings per share, from $0.51 to $0.31.
 Fortunately, the recession proved short-lived thanks to the unprecedented fiscal stimulus packages offered by the Canadian government in response to the pandemic.
 As a result, Timbercreek Financial has fully recovered from this crisis.